 Kodi Setup Guide: Video Library

-One of the most important steps in setting up Kodi is creating your media library.
-Let’s start by adding videos to your library.
+One of the most important steps in setting up Kodi is creating your media library; let’s start by adding videos.
 If you haven’t ripped your movie collection to your hard drive, you’ll need to do that first.
 Check out my tutorial on DVD and Blu-ray ripping with MakeMKV.

-Before you start just adding every file on your hard drive, there’s some work you need to do first.
+Before you start adding every file on your hard drive, though, there’s some prep work you need to do first.

-Kodi expects the media files to follow a certain format, and that format is different if the file is a movie or a TV show.
-If the filename isn’t listed correctly, then Kodi may not be able to tell what it is.
+Kodi expects media files to follow a certain format, and that format varies based on things like whether your file is a movie or a TV show.
+If the file name isn’t listed correctly, Kodi may not be able to tell what it is.

 Why does that matter?
 Well, Kodi uses a process called scraping to pull data from the file.
 If Kodi isn’t able to scrape correctly, then it may do one of two things: It may ignore the file and skip over it when creating your library; or worse, it could mistake the file for a completely different movie.

-You should probably put some thought into how your library is organized, but that is a longer topic than I have room for here.
-But if you follow these simple guidelines, you’ll make it easier for Kodi to figure out what’s in your library.
+You will want to put some thought into how your library is organized so that it makes sense to you, but if you follow these simple guidelines it will be easier for Kodi to figure out what’s in your library.

 How To Organize Your Media Library